circleci/circleci-docs/jekyll/_cci2/local-cli-getting-started.md

 You now have a git repo that is connected to a VCS.
 The remote on your VCS ("origin") now matches your local work.

-## Download and setup the CircleCI CLI
+## Download and set up the CircleCI CLI

 Next, we will install the CircleCI CLI and try out some of its features.
 To install the CLI on a unix machine run the following command in your terminal: